-Chapter 7 bankruptcy is designed primarily to discharge unsecured debts such as credit card and medical bills.
-It is commonly referred to as a liquidation bankruptcy because the bankruptcy trustee has the authority to sell your nonexempt assets to pay back your creditors.
+Chapter 7 bankruptcy is designed primarily to discharge qualified debts such as credit card balances and medical bills.
+In exchange for the discharge, the bankruptcy trustee appointed to oversee your case sells assets that you can’t protect with a bankruptcy exemption and uses the proceeds to pay your creditors.

 In Chapter 13 bankruptcy, you get to keep all of your property.
 In exchange, you pay back some or all of your debts through a repayment plan.
-Chapter 13 is called a reorganization bankruptcy because it allows debtors to restructure their debts and catch up on back taxes and missed mortgage, car loan, and domestic support payments.
+Chapter 13 allows debtors to restructure debts while catching up on back taxes and missed mortgages, car loans, and domestic support payments.

 A typical Chapter 7 bankruptcy will take approximately three months to complete.
-A Chapter 13 involves a three to five-year repayment plan and it will be completed after you have made all required plan payments to the trustee.
+Chapter 13 involves a three to five-year repayment plan, and you’ll finish it after making all required plan payments to the trustee.

-Currently, court filing fees are $335 for a Chapter 7 and $310 for a Chapter 13.
-If you decide to hire a bankruptcy lawyer, attorney fees typically range from $500 to $3,500 for a Chapter 7 depending on the complexity of your case.
-They are generally between $3,000 and $5,000 for a Chapter 13 but you can pay a portion of your attorney fees through your repayment plan.
+Currently, court filing fees are $338 for Chapter 7 and $313 for Chapter 13 (as of December 2020).
+If you decide to hire a bankruptcy lawyer, attorney fees typically range from $1,000 to $3,500 for a Chapter 7, depending on your case's complexity.
+They are generally between $3,000 and $5,000 for a Chapter 13, but you can pay a portion of your attorney fees through your repayment plan.

-In Chapter 7 bankruptcy, you don't have to actually go to court in most cases.
+In Chapter 7 bankruptcy, you don't go to court in most cases.
 But you are required to attend a hearing called the meeting of creditors (also called the 341 hearing).

-In Chapter 13 bankruptcy, you may have to attend a confirmation hearing in front of the judge in addition to the 341 hearing.
+In Chapter 13 bankruptcy, you might have to attend a confirmation hearing in front of the judge.
 But keep in mind that if any of your creditors file motions or objections in bankruptcy court, you will typically have to attend a court hearing on the matter.
-As a result, whether you will have to go to court depends on the circumstances of each individual case.
+As a result, whether you will have to go to court will depend on the individual circumstances.

 Is bankruptcy your only option?
 Here are some common questions about your bankruptcy options.

-The answer depends on each debtor's individual circumstances.
-If you are struggling to pay back your debts and your creditors are not willing to work with you, you may be a good candidate for bankruptcy.
+The answer depends on each debtor's circumstances.
+If you are struggling to pay back your debts and your creditors are unwilling to work with you, you might be a good candidate for bankruptcy.
 But whether bankruptcy is in your best interest also depends on the types of debt you have and the amount of property you own.

-Debt settlement is a viable solution for certain debtors.
-But it does have serious drawbacks that should be considered.
+Debt settlement is a viable solution for some debtors.
+But it does have serious drawbacks.
 Debt settlement does not guarantee any particular outcome.
-If a creditor refuses to settle, there is not much anyone can do about it.
-Also, any forgiven debt may be treated as income by the IRS which can increase your tax liability.
+If a creditor refuses to settle, you won’t be able to do much about it.
+Also, any forgiven debt can be treated as income by the IRS and increase your tax liability.

 Be wary of any company you see advertising the ability to settle your debt for pennies on the dollar.
-You can settle many debts with creditors but the settlement amount will vary by creditor.
-Also, you typically must have the cash available in a lump sum to settle.
-If you are interested in debt settlement, you can usually do it yourself or consult a bankruptcy attorney about it.
+You can settle many debts with creditors, but the settlement amount will vary.
+Also, you typically must have the cash available in a lump sum.
+If you’re interested in debt settlement, you can usually do it yourself or consult a bankruptcy attorney about it.